iFixit/itbrokeand.ifixit.com/_posts/2013-07-21-csrf-how-we-do-it.md

 then soft-deployed it &mdash; silently reporting CSRF failures to a database.
-Once we'd worked out a few issues and were confident that we'd covered all our bases, we flipped the switch on enforcement and it's been working well since.
+Once we'd worked out a few issues and were confident that we'd covered all our bases, we flipped the enforcement switch on and it's been working well ever since.

 [csrf]:          http://en.wikipedia.org/wiki/CSRF
 [gist]:          https://gist.github.com/danielbeardsley/6060418